looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 If you check out the [`OrbitControls` docs page](https://threejs.org/docs/#examples/en/controls/OrbitControls), you'll see that the constructor takes two parameters: a `Camera`, and a [`HTMLDOMElement`](https://developer.mozilla.org/en-US/docs/Web/API/Element).
 We'll use our camera for the first parameter and the canvas, stored in `renderer.domElement`, for the second.

 Internally, `OrbitControls` uses `addEventListener` to listen for user input.
 The controls will listen for events such as `click`, `wheel`, `touchmove`, and `keydown`, amongst others, and use these to move the camera.
-We previously used this method to {{< link path="/book/first-steps/responsive-design/#listen-for-resize-events-on-the-browser-window" title="listen for the `resize` event" >}} when we set up automatic resizing.
+We previously used this method to [listen for the `resize` event]({{< relref "/book/first-steps/responsive-design#listen-for-resize-events-on-the-browser-window" >}} "listen for the `resize` event") when we set up automatic resizing.
 There, we listened for the `resize` event on the entire `window`.
 Here, the controls will listen for user input on whatever element we pass in as the second parameter.
 The rest of the page will be unaffected.
 In other words, when we pass in the canvas, the controls will work when the mouse/touch is over the canvas, but the rest of the page will continue to work as normal.

 Pass the camera and canvas into the `createControls` function, then create the controls: